sp3ttr0/HexaHavoc/README.md

-# HexaHavoc
+# hexahavoc

-**HexaHavoc** is an automation script designed to facilitate an IPv6 DNS takeover attack.
+**hexhavoc** is an automation script designed to facilitate an IPv6 DNS takeover attack.
 It leverages **mitm6** and **impacket-ntlmrelayx** within a **tmux** session to enable network administrators and penetration testers to conduct research and test IPv6 DNS vulnerabilities.

 This script performs a man-in-the-middle attack via IPv6 rogue DNS server, allowing for NTLM relay attacks and DNS takeover simulations.